 The Credit-Linked Subsidy Scheme is yet another scheme launched in 2000 to facilitate the upgradation of small-scale industries (SSIs) units.
 These units must be included in the sub-sectors as defined under the scheme.
 NABARD has majorly contributed to promoting India's agricultural and rural development through consistent support.

 The support is extended through financial and non-financial systems, and the schemes are typically provided by rural cooperative banks and regional rural banks.
 Other business segments that can avail of these benefits include agricultural farmers, fish farmers, cattle farmers, and more.

 Taking out a loan for your agribusiness can help you achieve your financial targets.
 You’re in luck because making a loan application was never easier.
 With the help of Business loans on Bajaj Markets, you can complete your entire application online from the comfort of your home.

-The current plan and policies under the NABARD scheme is quite extensive and aims to encourage people to opt for agricultural as well as non-agricultural employment opportunities making them self-sufficient.
+The current plan and policies under the schemes of NABARD is quite extensive and aims to encourage people to opt for agricultural as well as non-agricultural employment opportunities making them self-sufficient.
 However, the government has to walk the extra mile to successfully implement the NABARD subsidy scheme in the country.